 - Food donors include food processors and manufacturers, grocers, wholesalers, farmers, and organized community food drives.

-- Perishable and prepared foods are typically collected from restaurants, caterers, corporate dining rooms, hotels, and other food establishments for prompt distribution to hungry people in their communities.
+- Perishable and prepared foods are typically collected from restaurants, caterers, corporate dining rooms, and hotels for prompt distribution to hungry people in their communities.

 How does the law protect businesses from liability?

 The “Bill Emerson Good Samaritan Food Donation Act” ( Public Law 104-210) makes it easier for businesses to donate to food rescue and food bank programs.
 It protects donors from liability when donating to nonprofit organizations and protects donors from civil and criminal liability should the product donated in good faith cause harm to the needy recipient.

 Food donors are advised to consult with their tax adviser for information on tax deductions.
 For information on tax credit in California, please see the Chapter 503, Statutes of 2011 (Fuentes, AB 152), regarding donations to food banks, voluntary contributions, and income tax credits.